| Peter Upton's |

 replaced by the blue and red stripes of Barcelona thus preventing it from

 gaining an OO scale version.
-The only extra accessory was Set ZZ, the name
+The accessories were otherwise unchanged.

-1963-64: The green catalogue.
-The Continental range had been
+1963-64: The second green catalogue.
+The Continental range continued its

-1963".
-This first version of C109 was two deluxe goals with "black or white PVC
+version of C109 was two deluxe goals with "black or white PVC netting".
+The team

 statue.
 In the A-Z range, a badge at Set BB arrived, but sets I, J, K and MM